 Oct.
 1: Only a day after the Senate passed a bill to strengthen defenses against ransomware attacks, a series of attacks froze the computer systems of three US hospitals.
 The DCH Health System released a statement that the affected hospitals had implemented “emergency procedures to ensure safe and efficient operations in the event technology dependent on computers is not available.”

-Sept.
-30: Reyes Daniel Ruiz, a former Yahoo software engineer, pleaded guilty to “hacking into the accounts of thousands of Yahoo users in search of private and personal records, primarily sexual images and videos of the account holders,” according to the Department of Justice.
+Sep.
+30: Reyes Daniel Ruiz, a former Yahoo software engineer, pleaded guilty to, “hacking into the accounts of thousands of Yahoo users in search of private and personal records, primarily sexual images and videos of the account holders,” according to the Department of Justice.